ChiaHanTu/my-library/MSSQL/Database.md

 /* Having Clause is executed after Group By */

+/* Aggregate */
+Select Shelf, sum(Quantity) As Quantity,
+From Production.ProductInventory
+Group By Shelf Having sum(Quantity)>10000 Order By Shelf

 /* If filtering can be done without the aggregate function.
 Then must use Where clause because it improves performance */
 ```